pakotzy/learn/Microservices Architecture Intensive/exercise/README.md

   To work effectively requires Service Discovery and Load Balancer.
     - Otherwise requires an explicit path to the server provided into `@FeignClient`
 ### Client Side Load Balancing: Spring Cloud LoadBalancer
-  Included through Consul Discovery.
+  Included through Consul Discovery and Gateway, and probably all major Spring Cloud components.
     - Ribbon implementation has to be explicitly excluded since it's also included in Consul Discovery package and is used by default.
-    - Services that depend on some kind of load balancer need to have Ribbon explicitly disabled by `spring.cloud.loadbalancer.ribbon.enabled=false`
+    - Services that depend on some kind of load balancer need to have `Ribbon` explicitly disabled (also affects tests):
-      * Also affects tests.
+      * `spring.cloud.loadbalancer.ribbon.enabled=false`
+      * exclude `spring-cloud-netflix-ribbon`
 ### Api Gateway: Spring Cloud Gateway
   Routes aren't picked up when set via Config Server.
   Pattern matching is wired, you can't set `**/` at beginning to filter anything before.
 Full path is required.
+### Circuit Breaker: Hystrix
+  Requires `spring-cloud-starter-netflix-hystrix`.
+  Hystrix autoconfigures in `Greenwich` but doesn't in `Hoxton`
+    * Requires at least a default config provided by `Customizer<...CircuitBreakerFactory>` bean.
+  Be careful, won't work if `Ribbon` dependency is on classpath, even when it is disabled in properties.

 # TODO
 ### Current
+- [ ] Look into Resilience4J, seems like it is newer and under active development.
 ### Features
 - [x] Monolith
     - [x] JAR